-For the years 2017, 2018, and 2019 no fires have been reported.
+For calendar year 2020, no fires have been reported.
 Any incidence of fire should be immediately reported to the Director of Human Resources and Operations.

 The off-campus apartment building, Huenemann House, is equipped with a fire security system with 24-hour monitoring by an independent monitoring company.

 Policies regarding portable electrical appliances, smoking, and open flames in student housing are described in the Student Housing Handbook.

 Procedures for student housing evacuation are posted in Huenemann House.

 Fire safety education for students, faculty and staff is conducted annually during the fall term in conjunction with a fire drill.
 The most recent fire drill was conducted October 25, 2018.